 Use sustainably sourced Tuna, have a look on the tin or at the brand’s website to find out if it is.
 Beans are also a great ingredient to cook with if you want to eat more sustainably.
 You can cut down on meat and fish in recipes and double the amount of beans.
 For this meal too you could use just one can of tuna and to compensate, use two cans of cannellini beans instead.

-This whole salad can be prepared ahead of time.
+This healthy tuna pasta salad without mayo can be prepared ahead of time.
 You can make the dressing and store it in the fridge.
 The salad ingredients can be assembled in a large bowl earlier that day or the day before.
 Just cover with the lid or with clingfilm.
 You can also dress the salad earlier on in the day and refrigerate, but I do recommend adding the spinach in just before you serve to keep it looking super fresh.

 Pro Prep Tips